SWIMMING POOL ACCIDENTS

 For example:

-Trampolines are designed to withstand high-impact jumping using special hinges that are supposed to be anchored in concrete.
+Trampolines are designed to withstand high-impact jumping using particular hinges that are supposed to be anchored in concrete.

 A diving board installer installs a new diving board in a private swimming pool with a wooden deck.